-My name is Dori Franck and I began my career at UTHS in East Moline, Illinois.
-I subsequently taught at GBN High School in Northbrook, Illinois for 30 years.
-Additionally, I taught for the Glenbrook evening school helping dropout students earn their high school diploma.
-I am an adjunct professor at Concordia University and taught for the CTD program at Northwestern University.
-At Roycemore, I currently teach AP psychology, U.S. History, and a variety of semester psychology courses.
-I am also the Northwestern Coordinator and Co-Sponsor of our yearbook.
+Dori Franck began her career at UTHS in East Moline, Illinois.
+She subsequently taught at GBN High School in Northbrook, Illinois for 30 years.
+Additionally, she taught for the Glenbrook evening school, helping dropout students earn their high school diplomas.
+She is an adjunct professor at Concordia University, and taught for the CTD program at Northwestern University.
+At Roycemore, she currently teaches AP psychology, U.S. History, and a variety of semester psychology courses.
+She is also the Northwestern Coordinator and Co-Sponsor of our yearbook.

-My dissertation was entitled, Teaching Empathy for the Military Experience to High School Students.
-I am passionate about extending that study into my classrooms.
-It is my goal not only to teach content to students, but also to help them become productive, compassionate and well-rounded citizens.
+Her dissertation was entitled, Teaching Empathy for the Military Experience to High School Students.
+She is passionate about extending that study into her classrooms.
+It is her goal not only to teach content to students, but also to help them become productive, compassionate and well-rounded citizens.

 “Teach like the world depends on it.”